Asymptotics of symmetric polynomials with applications to statistical mechanics and representation theory: Statistical mechanics applications

 \subsection{Asymptotics of the six vertex model}

-Recall that \emph{Alternating Sign Matrix} of size $N$ is a $N\times N$ matrix filled with $0$s $1$s and $-1s$ in such a way that the sum along every row and column is $1$ and, moreover, along each row and each column $1$s and $-1$s are alternating, possible separated by arbitrary amount of $0$s.
-Alternating Sign Matrices are in bijection with configurations of the six-vertex model with domain-wall boundary conditions.
-The configurations of the $6$--vertex model are assignments of one of 6 types shown in Figure \ref{Figure_six} to the vertices of $N\times N$ grid in such a way that arrows along each edge joining two adjacent vertices point the same direction; arrows are pointing inwards along the vertical boundary and arrows are pointing outwards along the horizontal boundary.
-In order to get ASM we replace the vertex of each type with $0$, $1$ or $(-1)$, as shown in Figure \ref{Figure_six}, see e.g.\ \cite{Ku} for more details.
-Figure \ref{Fig_ASM} in the introduction gives one example of ASM and corresponding configuration of the $6$--vertex model.
+Recall that an \emph{alternating sign matrix} of size $N$ is a $N\times N$ matrix filled with $\zero$s $\one$s and $\mone$s in such a way that the sum along every row and column is $\one$, and moreover, along each row and each column $\one$s and $\mone$s are alternating, possibly separated by an arbitrary number of~$\zero$s.
+Alternating sign matrices are in bijection with configurations of the six-vertex (``square ice'') model with domain wall boundary conditions.
+The configurations of the $6$-vertex model are assignments of one of 6 types of $\mathrm{H_2O}$ molecules shown in Figure~\ref{Figure_six} to the vertices of $N\times N$ square grid in such a way that the $\mathrm{O}$ atoms are at the vertices of the grid.
+To each $\mathrm{O}$ atom there are two $\mathrm{H}$ atoms attached, so that they are at angles $90^\circ$ or $180^\circ$ to each other, along the grid lines, and between any two adjacent $\mathrm{O}$ atoms there is exactly one $\mathrm{H}$.
+We also impose the so-called \textit{domain wall boundary conditions} as shown in Figure~\ref{Fig_ASM} in the \hyperref [sec1]{Introduction}.
+In order to get an ASM we replace the vertex of each type with $\zero$, $\one$ or $\mone$, as shown in Figure~\ref{Figure_six}; see, for example, \cite{Ku} and references therein for more details.
+Figure~\ref{Fig_ASM} gives one example of ASM and corresponding configuration of the $6$-vertex model.

-Let $\gimel_N$ denote the set of all Alternating Sign Matrices of size $N$ or, equivalently, all configurations of six-vertex model with domain wall boundary condition.
+Let $\gimel_N$ denote the set of all alternating sign matrices of size $N$ or, equivalently, all configurations of six-vertex model with domain wall boundary condition.
 Equip $\gimel_N$ with \emph{uniform} probability measure and let $\omega_N$ be a random element of $\gimel_N$.
 We are going study the asymptotic properties of $\omega_N$ as $N\to\infty$.